 The DSLR system is still king of the hill in terms of photography but before we even begin to compare them with other camera systems we have to delve deeper into the tech side to get some basic understanding and know what our faithful shooter is up against.
 The DSLR is losing ground against high-end flagship smartphones, trendy mirrorless cameras, ultraportable bridge cams and the affordable almost extinct basic point and shoot (we brought one with us btw).

 1. Mirrorless Interchangeable Lens Camera (MILC): the biggest threat to our DSLR

 The MILC is the electronic version of the DSLR, it does away with the mechanical analog optical mirror the DS is named for.
 Everything is digital and no mechanical movements like the sound of the shutter lifting the mirror to allow light to hit the sensor when you press the shutter to take a picture..
 The MILC also does away with the prism for the viewfinder.

-The recent advancement in MILC technology allowed MILC Cameras to go head to head and even surpass DSLR capabilities in rapid continues shooting and autofocus.
+The recent advancement in MILC technology allowed MILC Cameras to go head to head and even surpass DSLR capabilities in rapid continuous shooting and autofocus.
 This means that without the lag caused by the shutter mechanism the MILC is faster at taking rapid photos and focuses faster.
 We’ll be delving deeper into the divide further in another blog.
-A drawback with the MILC system is it is prone to overheating and a low battery life because the electronic system and your display need to be active while your composing and taking your picture as opposed with the DSLR where you use the viewfinder to compose the photo.
+A drawback with the MILC system is it is prone to overheating and low battery life because the electronic system and your display need to be active while you compose and take your picture as opposed to the DSLR where you use the viewfinder to compose the photo.